bzamith/bzamith.github.io/pages/concepts/ds_concepts.md

 ### What is Standard Error?
 > The standard error is a single metric that sums up the variability in the sampling distribution for a statistic.
 The standard error can be estimated using a statistic based on the standard deviation s of the sample values, and the sample size n.
 As the sample size increases, the standard error decreases.
 The relationship between standard error and sample size is sometimes referred to as the square root of n rule: to reduce the standard error by a factor of 2, the sample size must be increased by a factor of 4.

 *Practical Statistics for Data Scientists; Peter Bruce, Andrew Bruce & Peter Gedeck (2020)*

+### What is Alpha (significance level)?
+> Statisticians frown on the practice of leaving it to the researcher’s discretion to determine whether a result is “too unusual” to happen by chance.
+Rather, a threshold is specified in advance, as in “more extreme than 5% of the chance (null hypothesis)results”; this threshold is known as alpha.
+Typical alpha levels are 5% and 1%.
+Any chosen level is an arbitrary decision—there is nothing about the process that will guarantee correct decisions x% of the time.
+This is because the probability question being answered is not “What is the probability that this happened by chance?” but rather “Given a chance model, what is the probability of a result this extreme?”
+We then deduce backward about the appropriateness of the chance model, but that judgment does not carry a probability.
+This point has been the subject of much confusion.

+*Practical Statistics for Data Scientists; Peter Bruce, Andrew Bruce & Peter Gedeck (2020)*

 ### What are Confidence Intervals?